blay/blay.se/edgeryders.markdown

 the Edgeryders platform.
 After a more detailed look at how the Edgeryders project officially talk about participation and how that has structured the project I will describe the forms of participation found in the mission reports on Edgeryders.
-I have devided these in three categories; protests, systems and social innovation. ’’Protest’’ deals with street protest movements, ’’systems’’ deal with the invention of new kinds of political procedures and systems and ’’social innovation’’
+I have divided these in three categories; protests, systems and social innovation. ’’Protest’’ deals with street protest movements, ’’systems’’ deal with the invention of new kinds of political procedures and systems and ’’social innovation’’